 Having said that, it's not my wish to defend suicide, but only to refute a teaching that is not Biblically based, despite being taught and believed by many Christians.
 We all have a duty to rebuke false teachings, no matter how well-intended they may be.
-This teaching is the teaching that suicide is an unforgivable sin, even for a saved person; that suicide is a one-way ticket to hell, despite Jesus' death and resurrection.
+In this case, it's the teaching that suicide is an unforgivable sin, even for a saved person; that suicide is a one-way ticket to hell, despite Jesus' death and resurrection.
 Again, I write these things not to defend or encourage suicide, but only as a way to, firstly, refute an incorrect notion concerning the Bible, and to perhaps assure those with saved loved ones who have taken their own lives that their sin - and suicide is indeed a sin - did not negate Jesus' covenant.

 First, let's look at suicide from a mental and emotional point of view.
 The human instinct is to survive.
 If one's brain has seemingly lost that instinct, and instead harbors the opposite and a longing to die, something is wrong.
 I'm not saying that their obviously impaired mental judgment relieves them wholly of responsibility; I only say this to provide insight to what's going on in their heads.
 I've attempted suicide once, on January 8, 2006, and I'm glad to say I failed.
 Further, for the better part of the next year, I planned again to take my own life.
 But the hand of God delivered me - that terrible year came and went, but I did not go with it.
 Since then, there have been times when I desired so strongly to die that I've considered ending my own life.
 But love has preserved me.
 Praise God!
 "The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly" (John 10:10).